Health in Malawi: Climate change and health in Malawi

 Human health is profoundly affected by weather and climate.
 Malawi is currently facing a lot of problems that are having a negative impact on the health of people in the country.
-The United Nation’s Sustainable Development Goal 13 state that there is need for all countries to Take Urgent Action to Combat Climate Change and Its Impacts.
+The United Nations' Sustainable Development Goal 13 state that there is need for all countries to Take Urgent Action to Combat Climate Change and Its Impacts.
 Unfortunately, Malawi is not doing so well on this, and this is having devastating impacts on the already struggling health care delivery system.

 For the past years the country has been through a lot of climate related natural hazards such as increase in temperatures, floods, cyclones, droughts.
 All of these are becoming a serious threat to life and human health in Malawi.